ugis22/predicting_survival_hepatitis/codebook.md

-List of the parameters and the description:
+List of the parameters and description:

 | Variable Name   |           Description             |        Levels                     |
 | --------------- | ----------------------------------| ----------------------------------|